...

 KTM RC 390

 If you’re into sport motorcycles, the KTM RC 390 is a name you can’t ignore.
-Known for its fantastic single-cylinder engine and razor-sharp handling, it’s widely regarded as one of the best entry-level sportbikes ever made.
-Light, nimble, and affordable at a starting price of $5,799, the RC 390 is a beginner’s dream—and it’s equally at home on the track.
+Known for its punchy single-cylinder engine and razor-sharp handling, it has earned its reputation as one of the best entry-level sportbikes ever made.
+Light, nimble, and affordable (at a starting price of $5,799), the RC 390 is a beginner’s dream—and it’s equally at home on the track.

 Racing Pedigree